 Frequently Asked Questions

-Bumpr is a small app that identifies itself to your Mac as your default browser and email client.
-When Bumpr is running, and you click on a link, it displays menus of the other available browsers or email apps on your Mac and you can choose which one to “handle” that link.
+Bumpr is a small app that identifies itself to your Mac as your default browser and mail app.
+When Bumpr is running, and you click on a link, it displays menus of the other available browsers or mail apps on your Mac and you can choose which one to “handle” that link.

 Not at all.
-You can easily restore your previous default web browser and email app.
+You can easily restore your previous default web browser and mail app at any time.

 Yes, absolutely.
 If there is only one app in either Bumpr's Web or Mail preferences, those kinds of links will behave normally, i.e., when you click on them you won’t see Bumpr.
 So if you want to use Bumpr only for switching between web browsers and not mail apps, open up Bumpr’s preferences from the icon in your menu bar, switch to the Mail section and remove all mail apps EXCEPT your preferred mail app.